lustre-labs/lustre/pages/reference/for-elm-devs.md

 }
 ```

-You can read more about this approach in the [state management guide](https://hexdocs.pm/lustre/guide/02-state-management.html).

 ### Handle events

 **In Elm** event handlers are decoders for event objects.
-When the decoder succeeds, that value is passed to your `update` function.
-Elm's event handlers are part of the `elm/html` package; event handlers return a value of type `Html.Attribute msg`, so they are applied to HTML elements as attributes.
+When the decoder succeeds,
+that value is dispatched as a message to your `update` function.

 ```elm
 Html.input [ Html.Events.onInput UserUpdatedNameField ] []